Ergodic theorem for branching Markov chains indexed by trees with arbitrary shape: Dependence of the variance on the shape of the tree

 Using \eqref{eq_Esp_fXu_fXv} with $\nu=\mu$, we get that $\Esp_\mu[ f(X_u) f(X_v) ] = \sum_{k\in\N} \alpha_k^{d(u,v)} \scalProd{\mu}{f_k^2}$.
 In particular, we get that $\Esp_\mu[ M_A(f)^2 ] = \sum_{k\in\N} \Esp_\mu[ M_A(f_k)^2 ]$, and thus it is sufficient to prove the result when $f=f_k$ for some $k\in\N$.
 (Remark that there exists $k\in\N$ such that $f_k \neq 0$ and $\alpha_k \not\in \{ -1,0,1\}$ if and only if $f \not\in \Ker(Q) \oplus \Ker(Q-I) \oplus \Ker(Q+I)$.)

 Hence, let $k\in\N$ be fixed, and in the rest of the proof, we will write $f = f_k$ and $\alpha = \alpha_k\in [-1,1]$.
 Thus, the variance of the empirical average estimator can be written as:

-which involves the Hosoya-Wiener polynomial $H_A(\alpha)$ of $A$.
+which involves the Hosoya-Wiener polynomial $H_A(\alpha)$ of the subset $A$.
 Note that variance minimization is equivalent to minimization of $H_A(\alpha)$.
 Also note that we may consider unrooted trees $A=T$, as the definition of $H_T(\alpha)$ is invariant by rerooting the tree.
+Hence, the proof of the proposition is complete by applying Lemma~\ref{lemma_minimization_Hosoya_polynomial}. \end{proof}

+We now prove Lemma~\ref{lemma_minimization_Hosoya_polynomial} which states that the Hosoya-Wiener polynomial is minimized by the line graph tree among trees of a given size.

-If $\alpha=0$ or $1$, then the value of the Hosoya-Wiener polynomial $H_T$ depends only on the size of $T$, and thus is the same for every tree $T$ of size $n$.
+\begin{proof}[Proof of Lemma~\ref{lemma_minimization_Hosoya_polynomial}] If $\alpha=0$ or $1$, then the value of the Hosoya-Wiener polynomial $H_T$ depends only on the size of $T$, and thus is the same for every tree $T$ of size $n$.
 If $\alpha=-1$, then we have $H_T(-1) = ( \vert B \vert - \vert R \vert )^2$ where $T = B\cup R$ is the bipartite partitioning of vertices in $T$, that is the value of $H_T(-1)$ is the imbalance between the two bipartite classes of vertices in $T$ ($2$-coloring of $T$), and its minimal value is $0$ (resp. $1$) when $n$ is even (resp. odd), and is achieved by the line graph (but not uniquely for $n\geq 5$, \eg the double-cherry graph in Figure~\ref{fig:double_cherry_graph} is also a minimizer for $n=6$).
 We now assume that $\alpha \in (-1,1)\setminus\{0\}$, and we are going to prove that in this case the line graph is the unique minimizer of $H_T(\alpha)$.
 We divide the rest of the proof in two cases depending on the sign of $\alpha$.